d-mariano/DeltaFountains/README.md

 # DeltaFountains
-Main repository for the Delta Fountains project; includes backend, server, and GUI.
+Main repository for the Delta Laser project; includes backend, server, and GUI.